 Reporting by Sneha S K and Sriparna Roy in Bengaluru; Editing by Manas Mishra, Caroline Humer and Bill Berkrot

 As we enter the latter half of 2025, the technology sector continues to dominate global markets, driven by breakthroughs in artificial intelligence (AI), semiconductors, robotics, and cloud computing.
 With the S&P 500's tech component accounting for over 34% of the index and the Nasdaq-100 even more heavily weighted toward innovation-driven companies, tech and innovation ETFs offer investors a streamlined way to capitalize on these trends.
 These exchange-traded funds (ETFs) provide diversified exposure to high-growth areas without the need to pick individual stocks, reducing some of the inherent risks while maintaining potential for substantial returns.
-Update: Top 10 Stocks and ETFs Poised to Outperform in October 2025 This comprehensive guide explores the current market landscape, key selection criteria for ETFs, top picks for 2025, portfolio-building strategies, associated risks, and forward-looking forecasts.
-Whether you're a beginner investor or a seasoned portfolio m...
+Update: Top 10 Stocks and ETFs Poised to Outperform in November 2025 This guide explores the current market landscape, key selection criteria for ETFs, top picks for 2025, portfolio-building strategies, associated risks, and forward-looking forecasts.
+Whether you're a beginner investor or a seasoned portfolio manager, this ...

 Comments